elManto/elmanto.github.io/posts/welcome.md

 2. `array_access` is the set of the buffer accesses by means of an index in the whole program (e.g., `buf` in `buf[i]`)
 3. `all_vars` represents all variables defined in a for loop in the entire program
 4. `buffer_iterator_vars` are all variables used to perform index a buffer (e.g., `i` in `buf[i]`)
-5. `real_vars` are the actual variables that perform a buffer access whithin a loop and we obtain them with the intersection between `all_vars` and `buffer_iterator_vars`
+5. `real_vars` are the actual variables that perform a buffer access within a loop and we obtain them with the intersection between `all_vars` and `buffer_iterator_vars`
 6. finally we compute the difference between the set of all buffer accesses (`array_access`) and the ones that are performed inside a loop (`loop_array_access`) and for each access in the diff we check if it is reachable by one of the variables computed at the previous step

 As you can see, in this case the two models differ a lot and require a different reasoning.